Consumer Choice Over Shopping Baskets: Empirical Application

 where $F_{ab}(y)$ is once again the Poisson CDF with mean $\mu_{ab}$ and $\alpha_l$ is a chosen significance threshold.
 Should this be the case, the expression $I\{(A^{(c)})'A^{(c)}>0\}$ is meant to identify the presence of shared complementary goods, and $\cos(\theta_s)$ provides the weights.\\

-In both cases, the diagonal of each proxy (and their lags) is hollowed out to centre own-price effects in the second term of (\ref{spatecon}).
+The following graphs and tables provide details on what complementarity matrix $W^{(c)}$ and substitution matrix $W^{(s)}$ imply regarding within- and cross-category interaction effects: \\

 The two similarity measures are tested both simultaneously and individually in the regression.
-The one providing the best fit turns out to be Tian et al. (2021)'s substitutability measure $W^{(s)}$, the results for which are provided below.\\
+Taking into account overfitting and multi-collinearity, the one providing the best fit is Tian et al. (2021)'s substitutability measure $W^{(s)}$ with two lags.
+All results below are provided relative to this specification.\\

-One of the crucial assumptions of linear regression when performing standard estimation is that the regression error $\boldsymbol{u}$ is exogenous i.e. orthogonal to, which is to say uncorrelated with, the set of explanatory variables $X$: $E(X\boldsymbol{u})=0$.
-When this is not the case, the parameters associated with those explanatory variables are neither consistent nor unbiased, respectively.
-One common concern in demand estimation is that of price endogeneity due to simultaneity bias - i.e. $E(\boldsymbol{p}'\boldsymbol{u})\neq 0$.
-Prices determine demand by consumers, but demand determines the prices set by firms.
-A naive demand estimation procedure could result in endogeneity. \\